 For appropriations it is the time that the oil was “appropriated without being disposed of”, which we interpret as being the time when the decision to appropriate it was made.

+Top of page

 Exception: Shipped oil sold not at arm’s length (NAL) or appropriated

 The above general rule is subject to one specific rule in cases where oil is shipped and sold on NAL terms.